sdenison3/MspPasswordResetNotification/README.md

     Puts the message in drafts
     Sends message

-    That is for each user
+   This is for each user

 In order to use this script, you will need to be able to use an email address that can be authenticated using Graph This address will need to be put in on line 130